 To manage this risk, we seek to protect our own and our clients' assets from climate change risks, by limiting our risk appetite for carbon-related assets and by estimating our firm's vulnerability to climate change risks using scenario-based stress testing approaches and other forward-looking analyses.
 In addition to these management methods, we have also limited financing for coal with the adoption of the coal exit strategy which was launched in 2018.
-Through the restructuring of our investment portofolio, we have decrased our exposure to climate-related assets (as defined by TCFD) to 2,55% in 2019, down from 7,45% in 2018.
-Moreover, we have increased the percentage of AUM invested in fossil free funds from 8% (68 billion NOK) in 2018 to 33 % (277 billion NOK) in 2019.
+Through the restructuring of our investment portofolio, we have decrased our exposure to climate-related assets (as defined by TCFD) to 2,5% in 2020, down from 5,8% in 2019.
+Moreover, we have increased the percentage of AUM invested in fossil free funds from 33% (277 billion NOK) in 2019 to 39 (379 billion NOK) in 2020.
 Overall cost of management is calculated to 3 mill NOK and integrated in our existing risk management processes, but there are also some direct costs such as membership fee and data vendors.
+The cost is divided as follows: 2FTEs=500.0002=1 mNOK, + 2.000.000mNOK in membership fees and fees to data providers.
+Please note that especially the last 2.000.000 NOK is an estimate, that membership fees and fees for data are part of a larger budget for climate-related data and memberships of coalitions.